lenianiva/lean4-nix/README.md

 };
 ```

 and `pkgs.lean` will be replaced by the chosen overlay.
-To take advantage of
-caching, `nixpkgs` must have the same version as the `nixpkgs` in this flake.

 Some users may wish to build nightly or release candidate versions without a
 corresponding manifest in `manifests/`.
 In this case, a common solution is to